 You pay both the employee and employer portions of employment taxes on your self-employment income.
-The employer portion of the tax paid (6.2% for Social Security tax and 1.45% for Medicare tax) is deductible above the line.
+The employer portion (6.2% for Social Security tax and 1.45% for Medicare tax) is deductible above the line.

-And you may be able to deduct home office expenses from your self-employment income.
-(See page 2.) •
+And you may be able to deduct home office expenses (see page 2) from your self-employment income. •